2025–26 Liverpool F.C. Women season: Club

 This is the first season since 2017–18 without captain Niamh Fahey, who retired from professional football after her contract expired.

 On 11 July 2025, Diogo Jota's squad number 20 was retired across all levels to commemorate his death a week prior.

-In April 2025 it was reported that former men’s Head of Fitness under Jürgen Klopp, Andy O’Boyle would return to the club to replace Russ Frasier as Managing Director following a two year spell at Manchester United as Deputy Football Director.
+In April 2025 it was reported that former men's Head of Fitness under Jürgen Klopp, Andy O’Boyle would return to the club to replace Russ Frasier as managing director following a two-year spell at Manchester United as Deputy Football Director.

 On 8 August 2025, Gareth Taylor was appointed as the team's new head coach.
 His former assistant manager at Manchester City Chad Gribble was appointed as joint assistant manager alongside Amber Whiteley replacing Scott Rodgers.

-On 15 August 2025, former Carlisle United Director of football, Rob Clarkson joined the club as the first Head of Recruitment for the Women’s side.
+On 15 August 2025, former Carlisle United Director of football, Rob Clarkson joined the club as the first Head of Recruitment for the Women's side.

-On 20 August 2025, former Liverpool men’s goalkeeper Andy Lonergan joined the staff as goalkeeping coach.
+On 20 August 2025, former Liverpool men's goalkeeper Andy Lonergan joined the staff as goalkeeping coach.

-On 3 September 2025, Grace Fisk was appointed new Club Captain.
+On 3 September 2025, Grace Fisk was appointed as new club captain.

 On 20 September 2025, the club announced the passing of former manager Matt Beard.
 Tributes and condolences were paid by the football club, while the away league game on 21 September against Aston Villa was postponed.

-On 3 October 2025, former captain Niamh Fahey was appointed the first ever technical co-ordinator, overseeing the technical direction of the club’s women’s programme.
-Including a focus on player recruitment, development, strategic planning and further developing the pathway from the academy to the first team.
+On 3 October 2025, former club captain Niamh Fahey was appointed the first ever technical co-ordinator, overseeing the technical direction of the club's women's programme.

-On 23 October 2025, the club announced that first team kit manager Jonathan Humble had passed away.
+On 23 October 2025, the club announced that first team kit manager Jonathan Humble passed away following sudden illness.

-Transfer Market
+Transfers

 Olivia Smith transferred to Arsenal for a world record fee of £1 million.

+Liverpool broke their transfer record fee they previously paid for Smith when they signed Republic of Ireland international Denise O'Sullivan from North Carolina Courage.